lzim/teampsd/mtl_facilitate_workgroup/facilitator_say/mtl_session06_say.md

 <img src = "https://github.com/lzim/teampsd/blob/master/resources/icons/timestamp.png" height = "40" width = "40" style ="display: inline-block"/> ***00:10-00:15***

 ## Now we're ready for our scavenger hunt.
 We'll ask a series of questions and your job is to find the answer in the Model Diagram.

-**Question 1: What are the two major units in each module?**

-Answer: Each *Modeling to Learn* module examines the flows of *Appointments* and the flow of *Patients*.
-You can see this in the model diagram --[use mouse to show location of text] *Appointments* in the top left and *Patients* in the middle on the left.
++ **Facilitators will ask team members to find certain information on the mtl.how/sim main section.**
++ **Find the answer and “chat” it back to the Facilitator by typing your answer into the chat box. **
++ **If at any time you are not sure how to find something, ask for help.
+The Facilitator will provide assistance by sending a hint or giving verbal support to all participants.**

-**Question 2: Over what time frame does an experiment run?**
+**Question 1: Over what time frame does an experiment run?**

 Answer: You can find the time frame in the **Experiment Timeline** section up at the top of the model diagram section.
 Experiments simulate the plausible future out **two years from today**.

+**Question 2: Where do you find the descriptions for each variable in the module?
+Paste a portion of a description from one of the _Rates_ into the chat box?**

+Answer: The **small circles with i inside throughout the sim UI** provide additional information when you click on them.
+There are 3 kinds of *i* variables in *Modeling to Learn*.
+First, there are explanations for the red variables that are read in from team data.
+Second, there are experimental variables - you can click on the *i* to understand what you are changing.
+Third, there explanations for the varables that are calculated by the model when you run a simulation.

-**Question 3: What happens in the diagram when you *Reveal Complexity*?**
+**Question 3: Describe in one sentence what happens in the diagram as you click to Reveal complexity**

 Answer: Options to Reveal Complexity are found under the *Experiment Timeline* in each module.
    + You can select the check-boxes under *Reveal Complexity* to bring more of the model diagram into view, or uncheck the boxes to make it less visually complex.
    + When we reveal the different *Reveal Complexity* options, additional colored boxes and light and dark blue arrows appear on the main model diagram.
 As was just noted, you can play with clicking and unclicking the *Reveal Complexity* options [use mouse to show this] and study what appears on the screen.
    + You should know that the amount of the model diagram being shown does NOT have anything to do with how the model itself is running when you run experiments - it's ONLY an option to let you control how much of the actual model's complexity you're viewing in the diagram.

- Let's go on to the next question for our scavenger hunt.
+**Question 4: What is the significance of the variables in the red boxes?**

+Answer: Red means read in from team data.

+#### Part 2: Telling a Systems Story**

++ **Starting Point: Main model section with no additional complexities revealed. **
+***Tip:* If you are not able to see the whole model diagram at once, try altering the size of the window using the browser's expand/reduce button and dragging the frame.
+The display will adjust to a stacked format that will get more of the diagram into one view.**
++ **Imagine a veteran in care.
+Tell the systems story told by the diagram in real-life terms.
+Make notes where you have questions or are unsure about the relationships depicted.
+Describe the connection between the model diagram and the team data table.
+How are they linked?**

 Time Stamp | Team Learning Priorities | Script
 -- | -- | --
 <img src = "https://github.com/lzim/teampsd/blob/master/resources/icons/timestamp.png" height = "40" width = "40" style ="display: inline-block"/> 00:20-00:25 | **Review** the team data the led to that q/h/f/d | **Practice highlighting specific variables relevant to the systems story associated with the team's highest priority need.**

-**Question 4 a and b:**
-  a.
-Where can you find descriptions for the variables in the Model Diagram?
-   Answer: The **small circles with i inside throughout the sim UI** provide additional information when you click on them.
-There are 3 kinds of *i* variables in *Modeling to Learn*.
-First, there are explanations for the red variables that are read in from team data.
-Seond, there are experimental variables - you can click on the *i* to understand what you are changing.
-Third, there explanations for the varables that are calculated by the model when you run a simulation.

-  b.
-Now, let's explore what's in an "i" description of a variable in the model diagram.
-     **Choose a variable relevant to the team's top priority, ask the team lead to click it, and read the i text, asking "How is variable _________ described?
-Does this make sense for your team?**

-**Question 5: What are the units of time in mtl.how/sim?**

-Answer: It's weeks!
-We did a lot of work in the field with clinicians to figure out what the appropriate units of time would be for *MTL*.
-Any day can be very different from any other, and it's hard to remember what has happened over the course of a month.
-Weeks was the unit of time that was the easiest for clinicians to hold in their minds.
-The units are also in the "i* boxes.

-### Part 2.
-Now we’ll use the Model Diagram to tell a systems story about the needs and questions the team identified as your priority.

 + Let's do a quick orientation to the model diagram.
    + The navy blue circles or gauges are always a rate.
 The navy blue rectangles are patients or appointments.

    + In telling a systems story, we want to trace the loop all the way around until we are back where we started - so that we close the feedback loop and fully understand why behaviors happen in our clinics.